codeninja-ru/jscss/README.md

 ## Syntax Highlighting

-Syntax highlighting is in progress, but you can use same of our basic configs the following text editors.
+Syntax highlighting is in progress, but you can use same of our basic configs for the following text editors.

 ### vim